advra/InstaSend/README.md

 Note: Some overhaul with the menu will need to be to make Windows version more usable.

+## Download
+Download the DMG file in [Release](https://github.com/advra/InstaSend/releases) to get the latest version.

 ## Feature Request
 I am open to requests and recommendations.
 Feel free to discuss or open issues.
 Not all features will be implemented as the single goal is to make this lightweight.